bmth-arg-wiki/bmth-arg-wiki.github.io/pages/lore/webbrowser.md

 ### Transcription

-> - [What Is a Loophole?](tdw-loophole) - And Other Questions About Lupamine Use in the DTC
+> - [What is a Loop-Hole?](tdw-loophole) - And Other Questions About Lupamine Use in the DTC
 > - [GAT3KEEPER](tdw-gatekeeper) - The DTC's Most Advanced Theme Park and It's Tragic History
 > - [Vanished Beyond the Veil](tdw-vanished) - The Disturbing Fate of the Picardo Expedition
 > - [The Rise of Synthetic Humans](tdw-riseofsynth) - What We Know So Far